Itamar Ben-Avi: Biography

 In 1919, he founded a Hebrew daily newspaper called Doar HaYom (The Daily Mail), and ran it until 1929.
 In addition, he was a Zionist activist and officer with Bnei Binyamin and the Jewish National Fund.
 He served as a Jewish National Fund emissary to various countries.
 Together with Oved Ben-Ami, he helped raise the funds for the founding of Netanya.

+Unlike many Zionists, Ben-Avi favored establishment of a canton system for Palestine instead of a single Jewish state or a single Arab state.
+He based his proposal, which included equal rights and free movement between different ethnic and religious groups, on the Swiss model.
+In 1930, for example, he called for dividing the British mandate of Palestine into six Jewish, six Muslim, and three Christian cantons.
+“The spirit in Palestine among Jews and non-Jews,” he declared, “is very much in favor of the plan, because it would lead to peace and harmony.”

 In 1939, as his financial situation deteriorated and in need of a steady income, Ben-Avi left his family for the United States to take up a posting as the Jewish National Fund representative in New York City.
 He died there in 1943 at the age of 60, five years before the establishment of Israel.
-His body was brought back to Palestine for burial in 1947, and was buried on the Mount of Olives in Jerusalem.
+He was buried on the Mount of Olives in Jerusalem in 1947.

 Journalism and literary career

 He was the chief editor and journalist of Doar HaYom, the then Hebrew style-twin of the British Daily Mail, from 1920 to 1933.
-In his numerous opinion and commentary articles in Doar HaYom he also advocated the widespread use of the International language Esperanto.
+In his numerous opinion and commentary articles in Doar HaYom he also advocated the widespread use of the international language Esperanto.

 Ben-Avi was an advocate for the Romanization of Hebrew.
 He favored the Latin alphabet, a full alphabet with vowel letters, rather than the traditional Hebrew alphabet, a consonantal orthography of Hebrew (with limited matres lectionis) using "squared Assyrian letters".
-The Hebrew writing system dates back to the time of Ezra the scribe, 500 BCE.

 He wrote a Hebrew biography of his father.
 This biography was titled Avi ("My Father") and was printed in his own made-up version of a Hebrew alphabet using Latin letters and some variations thereof.
 He pioneered and was chief editor of two short lived Hebrew weeklies in reformed Latin script.
 The first was Hashavua Hapalestini (The Palestinian Week, 1928) and the second was Dror (Liberty, 1934).